lingyzhu0101/low-light-video-enhancement/README.md

 ### SDSD dataset
 We use the original SDSD datasets with dynamic scenes.

-And you can download the SDSD-indoor and SDSD-outdoor from this link.
+And you can download the SDSD-indoor and SDSD-outdoor from [link](https://jiaya.me/publication/).

 ### SMID dataset
 We use its full images for SMID and transfer the RAWdata to RGB since our work explores low-light image enhancement in the RGB domain.

-You can download our processed datasets from this link.
+You can download our processed datasets from [link](https://jiaya.me/publication/).

 ### DS-LOL dataset
-You can download our synthetic low-light video dataset from this link.
+You can download our synthetic low-light video dataset from [link](https://jiaya.me/publication/).

 ## Project Setup